Checkmk/checkmk/omd/README.md

 ## Dealing with Windows artifacts

-Checkmk ships with serveral parts that are compiled on Windows build systems, these are a) the Windows agent, the windows agent updater and some compiled windows agent plugins.
+Checkmk ships with several parts that are compiled on Windows build systems, these are a) the Windows agent and b) the optional python interpreter for plugins.
 When these files are not existing previous to the packaging of Checkmk, the build will fail.

-For the moment there is an internal helper script `zeug_cmk/bin/fake-windows-artifacts` that simply creates empty files at the required locations to prevent the packaging issues.
+For the moment there is an internal helper script `scripts/fake-windows-artifacts` that creates empty stub files at the required locations to prevent the packaging issues.
+Obviously the Windows agent and related features in your built package will not be usable when building with these faked artifacts.

 TODO: Shouldn't we put them into dedicated packages which can then easily be excluded when there is no need to pack them (e.g. for tests)?